Join Us

 What is a Single Board Computer (SBC)?

-Single Board Computers are small computing devices that have all of the elements of a complete computer contained within one single circuit board.
-It is a low cost, self-contained, simple that could be easily connected to other hardware.
+Single Board Computers are small computing devices that have all the elements of a complete computer on a single board.
+They are low cost, self-contained, and can be easily connected to other hardware.

-As you can tell from the block diagram, an SBC looks like a combination of both MPU and MCU but with a lot more functions:
+An SBC looks like a combination of both MPU and MCU but with more functions:

-• Memory: Similar to how it functions in MPU and MCU, used to store data and program.
-However, unlike the previous 2, there are RAM and ROM or flash memories for storing program source codes.
+• Memory: Similar to MPU and MCU, used to store data and programs (RAM and ROM or flash memories for program storage)

-• Clock/Timer: Provides all timing and counting functions inside the microcontroller.
-It is used to perform clock functions, modulations etc.
+• Clock/Timer: Manages timing and counting functions inside the microcontroller, used for clock functions, modulations, etc.

-• Serial Ports: Provides various serial interfaces between a microcontroller and other peripherals like parallel ports.
+• Serial Ports: Provide serial interfaces between the microcontroller and other peripherals

 Popular SBCs: